adayim/forestploter/README.md

 The goal of forestploter is to create a publication-ready forest plot with little effort.
 This package provide some extra displays compared to other packages.
-The colnames of the provided data will be used as the header.
+The dataset will be used as a basic layout for the forest plot.

 ## Installation